microsoft/PartnerResources/_docs/Skilling/Security Academy/index.md

 **Recent Update** (January 23rd): **[Modules](/PartnerResources/skilling/microsoft-security-academy/modules)**, **[Events](/PartnerResources/skilling/microsoft-security-academy#events)**, and **[Security Copilot Technical Resources](/PartnerResources/skilling/microsoft-security-academy/microsoft-copilot-for-security)** |

-A new administration is in office, and that means many federal employees are moving on to new careers -- including Jen Easterly, the former and esteemed Director of CISA.
+A new administration is in office, and that means many federal employees are moving on to new opportunities -- including Jen Easterly, the former and esteemed Director of CISA.
 It's notable (and shouldn't come as a surprise to absolutely anyone) that in her final days, she wrote about the increasing threats we face from the PRC and MSS, which you can read about **[here](https://www.cisa.gov/news-events/news/strengthening-americas-resilience-against-prc-cyber-threats).**

-Speaking of CISA... we just published an **[Expanded Cloud Log Implementation Playbook](https://www.cisa.gov/news-events/news/cisa-publishes-microsoft-expanded-cloud-log-implementation-playbook?utm_source=substack&utm_medium=email)** in collaboration with our federal counterparts, and it's worth a bookmark.
+Speaking of CISA... we just published an **[Expanded Cloud Log Implementation Playbook](https://www.cisa.gov/news-events/news/cisa-publishes-microsoft-expanded-cloud-log-implementation-playbook?utm_source=substack&utm_medium=email)** in coordination with our federal counterparts, and it's worth a bookmark.

 Remember how the U.S. State Department caught Chinese hackers snooping around Microsoft's email systems?
 They used the now infamous “Big Yellow Taxi” KQL detections, which you can find **[here](https://github.com/Bert-JanP/Hunting-Queries-Detection-Rules/blob/main/Office%20365/BigYellowTaxi%20-%20SignIn.md)**🚕